 Overall, it is best to avoid pressure washing your car and opt for gentler and safer cleaning methods.
 Regular hand washing with mild detergents, soft brushes, and microfiber towels can effectively clean your vehicle without causing damage or other issues.

-See also Can You Pressure Wash Ppf
+See also How To Pressure Wash A Screen Porch

 Potential Damage to Paintwork